Display an NFT

 Some frames use more materials than others.
 For example, the default frame adds 1 material for the NFT itself, 1 material for a background colored plane, and 2 materials for the frame (shared with other picture frames of the same style).
 If you need to reduce materials to stay within scene limitations, pick a style that is simpler.
 For example “none” only uses only 1 material for the NFT itself.

-💡 Tip: Using Visual Studio Code (or another IDE), see the whole list by typingNftFrameType.
+💡 Tip: Using Visual Studio Code (or another IDE), see the whole list by typingNftFrameType.and waiting for the smart suggestions display the list of options.
+UseNftFrameType.NFT_NONEto display the plain NFT as is, with no frame or background color.